Mourvèdre Grape Variety: A Mover and Shaker

 As with Pinot Noir, the grape is typically hand-picked and pressed in whole bunches to gently extract the finest juice, avoiding any color/tannin pick-up.
 The top cuvées will be exclusively based on must from the first press – juice high in acid and low in phenolics.
 After a time, the pressure will intensify, and the liquid will contain more astringent elements known as the taille.
 However, a small percentage of the taille may be included in the final blend to add structure and complexity.

 The next stage is the primary fermentation, conducted as soon as possible to prevent oxidation.
 Approaches and attitudes can vary enormously; certain growers favor using oak to ferment and mature their base wine, while others are fiercely attached to concrete and/or stainless steel.
 In addition, concrete eggs are becoming more fashionable among trend-setting growers.
 Krug and Bollinger have both proven that oak, both old and new, can enhance the texture and mouthfeel of Pinot Meunier.
 Bollinger’s trademark NV style emphasizes a spicy, oxidative profile with distinct earthy notes and rich fruit.
-Without a good dollop of Pinot Meunier in the blend, this would be much harder to achieve.
+This would be much harder to achieve without a good dollop of Pinot Meunier in the blend.

 Blending or assemblage is taken very seriously in Champagne.
 Houses like Moet & Chandon may work with a palate of literally hundreds of different base wines and older reserves.
 In the case of the signature NV brand, the goal is to maintain a consistent house style.
 At the same time, vintage cuvées walk a delicate tightrope between consistency and expressing the particular nuances of the harvest.
 At its most basic, assemblage balances the characteristics of the three classic grape varieties, ensuring a harmonious final product.